gruntwork-io/docs/docs/pipelines/upgrading/upgrading-from-infrastructure-pipelines.md

 ### Adding missing `root-pipelines-plan` and `root-pipelines-apply` roles

-You might need to copy over the `github-actions-openid-connect-provider`, `root-pipelines-plan` and `root-pipelines-apply` folders from the `management` account to all of your accounts, depending on what your current account structure looks like.
+You might need to copy over the `github-actions-openid-connect-provider`, `root-pipelines-plan` and `root-pipelines-apply` folders from the `management` account to all of your other accounts, depending on what your current account structure looks like.

 These roles are what Pipelines uses to plan and apply changes to your infrastructure.
 They must be present in any account that pipelines is going to operate in from the `infrastructure-live-root` repository.